jaimiles23/VBA-Operations/Excel/README.md

 ## Personal Macrobook
-The following are modules intended for use in your personal macrobook.
-Learn how to import macros to your personal macrobook in this repository's [HOWTO's](https://github.com/jaimiles23/VBA-Operations/tree/main/_HOWTO#sharing-code).
+The folders within this workbook are intended for use in your personal macrobook.
+Learn how to import macros as modules to your personal macrobook in this repository's [HOWTO's](https://github.com/jaimiles23/VBA-Operations/tree/main/_HOWTO#sharing-code).

-## Workbook Specific Macros
-The following are macros intended for use in a specific workbook to solve a business use case.